Dallin H. Oaks: Church president

-On October 14, 2025, Oaks was appointed as the church's 18th president, following the death of Russell M. Nelson.
+On October 14, 2025, Oaks was appointed as the church's eighteenth president, following the death of Russell M. Nelson.
 Oaks selected Henry B. Eyring as First Counselor and D. Todd Christofferson as Second Counselor in the newly reconstituted First Presidency.

 A number of scholars reacted to the announcement.
 Historian Benjamin Park said, "President Oaks has been one of the most influential and consequential LDS apostles for quite some time, so I expect his presidency to be a culmination of trends already in motion rather than a redirection."
 Historian Patrick Q. Mason said, "Unity is a top priority for Oaks and other senior church leaders.
 They will do everything they can to prevent schisms of various sorts in the church."
-Religion scholar Taylor G. Petrey said:
+Religion scholar Taylor G. Petrey noted:

-"[Oaks] strongly believes that the church only flourishes in a culture and environment that is broadly compatible with its values.
+[Oaks] strongly believes that the church only flourishes in a culture and environment that is broadly compatible with its values.
 Rather than seeking to adapt the church to those shifting values, he seeks to shape society to reflect the values of the church.
 This is not a matter of theocratic rule, but a democracy that is friendly toward religious interests and culture.
-Fairness for all was a major slogan and initiative he undertook."
+Fairness for all was a major slogan and initiative he undertook.